 Hughenden Manor Estate

 There are lots of awesome walks around the woodland and wider estate.
 If you walk back towards the road then you can explore the stream and the resident cattle herd.
-The estate can be very hilly and muddy in places, but that’s the nature of woodlands.
+The woodland part of the estate can be very hilly and muddy in places, but that’s the nature of woodlands.
 If you are starting your walk in the woods near the ice house then you are greeted by a fairly steep muddy path from the outset.
 The paths are extensive so it’s best to get a map (we did get lost once and ended up pushing a double pushchair up a VERY steep and muddy hill.
 It was very funny but also hard work!!)
 If you’re a fan of GeoCaching there are several points within the grounds that have caches hidden.